markdoc/docs/pages/index.md

   {% item %}

-  #### A complete toolchain {% .jumbo %}
+  #### Adopt anywhere {% .jumbo %}

-  Markdoc can be used to create interactive documentation experiences, static content sites, developer-tooling, and more.
+  Use Markdoc to create interactive documentation experiences, static content sites, developer-tooling, and more.

   {% /item %}